 If you have symptoms of respiratory infection, including cough and fever, it's best to assume you are contagious, and you should stay at home, away from others.

-In general, I remind everyone that the common cold is contagious or can be spread from one person to another.
+Everything from the common cold to the flu as well as COVID-19 are contagious and can be spread from one person to another.
 Symptoms that should cause you to stay home instead of visiting with family and friends, or working, include:

 - Draining or moist wound.

-Usually, to avoid getting sick, we encourage you to wash your hands often, and to avoid touching surfaces and your face.
-In addition to those common sense hygiene practices we also advocate for eating well, staying hydrated, and getting sufficient rest.
+To prevent infection, you should wash your hands often and avoid touching surfaces and your face.
+In addition to those commonsense hygiene practices, you should also eat well, stay hydrated and get sufficient rest.
 These are all things that help keep your body healthy.

 If you are sick, try to limit the spread of the illness by: